KyleAMathews/blog/src/pages/2019-04-22-making-a-slack-bot-with-onegraph-and-render/index.md

 Their mission resonates deeply with me as Gatsby is focused on a similar problem (in part) — how to get data out of APIs into websites without “messy integration work”.

-Anyone who’s worked with APIs know they’re a riot (the bad sort, not e.g. a riot of color) of poorly documented & inconsistent APIs locked behind authentication systems that seem just as determined to keep you out of your data as the bad actors.
-This isn’t a GraphQL vs. REST article but it’s hard not to mention that the excessively freeform nature of REST APIs pretty much guerentees this 😜
+Anyone who’s worked with APIs know they’re often a riot (the bad sort, not e.g. a riot of color) of poorly documented & inconsistent APIs locked behind authentication systems that seem just as determined to keep you out of your data as the bad actors.
+This isn’t a GraphQL vs. REST article but it’s hard not to mention that the excessively freeform nature of REST APIs pretty much guerentees this 😜 (This is not a knock against all the hard-working API teams out there — it’s just API design is a _hard_ problem and the lack of built-in constraints in most APIs doesn’t help).

 Anyways, OneGraph does a great job of fixing that by wrapping all the messiness of APIs into a consistent GraphQL based UI.
 Just look how beautiful this view from their dashboard is: